Backward uniqueness of 2D and 3D convective Brinkman-Forchheimer equations and its applications: Introduction

 We point out here that in the deterministic case, the results obtained in this work hold true for bounded domains as well.
 For $\x\in\H$ and $\f\in\mathrm{W}^{1,2}(0,T;\H)$ (so that $\f\in\C([0,T];\H)$), the authors in \cite{KT2} established that the weak solution of \eqref{555} with fast growing nonlinearities (see below) has the regularity $\u\in\mathrm{L}^{\infty}(\epsilon,T;\D(\A))$, for any $\epsilon>0$ (\cite[Theorem 4.2]{KT2}, see \eqref{382} below).
 However, in the case of $\mathbb{T}^d$, we obtained the backward uniqueness result without using this regularity result.

 To the best our knowledge, the backward uniqueness results for the system \eqref{1} and its stochastic counterpart are not considered in the literature.
-The main objectives of this work are to establish \begin{enumerate} \item [(1)] backward uniqueness property of the system \eqref{1} by using a logarithmic convexity method and its applications like \begin{itemize} \item [(a)] approximate controllability with respect to the initial data of the system \eqref{1}, \item [(b)] zero Lipschitz deviation of the global attractor for the system \eqref{1}, \item [(c)] the uniqueness of Lagrangian trajectories in 2D and 3D CBF flows by using the log-Lipschitz regularity, \end{itemize} \item [(2)] pathwise backward uniqueness property of stochastic CBF equations perturbed by linear multiplicative Gaussian noise and its application in approximate controllability. \end{enumerate} We use a logarithmic convexity approach to obtain the backward uniqueness results (cf. \cite{VBMR,JMG,IK}).
+The main objectives of this work are to establish the following: \begin{enumerate} \item [(1)] Backward uniqueness property of the system \eqref{1} by using a logarithmic convexity method and its applications like \begin{itemize} \item [(a)] approximate controllability with respect to the initial data of the system \eqref{1}, \item [(b)] zero Lipschitz deviation of the global attractor for the system \eqref{1}. \end{itemize} \item [(2)] The uniqueness of Lagrangian trajectories in 2D and 3D CBF flows by using the log-Lipschitz regularity. \item [(3)] Pathwise backward uniqueness property of stochastic CBF equations perturbed by linear multiplicative Gaussian noise and its application in approximate controllability. \end{enumerate}

+We use a logarithmic convexity approach to obtain the backward uniqueness results (cf. \cite{VBMR,JMG,IK}).
 In order to prove the backward uniqueness, for $\u=\u_1-\u_2$, several authors have used the ratio (cf. \cite{VBMR,ZBMN,JMG,IK,JCR5}) for all $t\in[0,T]$, where $\mathcal{A}(\cdot)$ is linear and self-adjoint.
 But in this work, for the deterministic supercritical case, we consider for all $t\in[0,T]$ which is nonlinear.
 In the deterministic setting, the monotonicity property of $\mathcal{C}(\cdot)$ (see \eqref{2.23} below) as well as the regularity of the solutions to the system \eqref{1} (see \eqref{05}, \eqref{18}, \eqref{010}, \eqref{327}, \eqref{011} and \eqref{334} below) play a crucial role in obtaining the backward uniqueness results for the case $d=2,r\in[1,\infty)$, $d=3,r\in[3,\infty)$ ($2\beta\mu\geq 1$ for $d=r=3$).

 Whereas in the stochastic case, we use the ratio

 for the noise intensity $\sigma\in\mathbb{R}\backslash\{0\}$.
 Note that $\widehat{\mathcal{A}}$ is a self-adjoint operator.
 By using this ratio, we are able to obtain the backward uniqueness results for the case $d=2,r\in[1,\infty)$ and $d=3,r\in[3,5]$ ($2\beta\mu\geq 1$ for $d=r=3$) only.
 The regularity estimates obtained in \eqref{55} and \eqref{56} help us to obtain the desired results.
 As it is impossible to emulate estimates similar to \eqref{327}, \eqref{011}, and \eqref{334} on the time derivative in the stochastic case, we are unable to use the ratio given in \eqref{13} and consequently obtain the desired results for $d=3$, $r\in(5,\infty)$.